assert¶

 if ( Age < 18 ) raise error(Confirmity, "Not an adult")

-If a dimension is not specified, by default raise
+If a dimension is not specified, by default raise will use Unclassified as the dimension.

 List of Data Quality Dimensions¶

-The following dimensions can be specified to raise
+The following dimensions can be specified to raise.

 - Accuracy